-From 2007 to 2019, the Estuary Program monitored SSC during storm events using stream gauges and automated samplers.
-This monitoring spanned nearly a decade, with the exception of very low-flow or drought years.
-Collected SSC data was analyzed by a statistician to create a predictive relationship between sediment concentration and discharge.
-While this work provided key understanding to sediment transport in the watershed, SSC monitoring was put on hold indefinitely after 2019, due to the labor associated with processing samples and maintaining equipment.
+From 2007 to 2019, the Estuary Program monitored suspended sediment concentration (SSC) during storm events using stream gauges and automated samplers.
+This monitoring spanned over a decade, with the exception of very low-flow or drought years.
+The SSC data was analyzed by a statistician to create a predictive relationship between sediment concentration and discharge.
+While this work provided key understanding to sediment transport in the watershed, SSC monitoring was put on hold indefinitely after 2019 due to the labor associated with storm-driven sampling and processing SSC samples.